 Valentine’s Day in Japan is very popular!
 From chocolate to flowers, there’s plenty to enjoy!
 There are even different types of chocolate depending on who you give them to!
-But why is it so popular, and what are the key differences between us and Japan on this special day?
+But why is it so popular, and what are the key differences between Japan and the West on this special day?
 Let’s find out!

 In the West, Valentine’s Day usually revolves around romantic partners.
 Sometimes, friends and family get chocolate, but there aren’t many rules or customs surrounding it.
 This often involves going on dates and giving your partner gifts like flowers, chocolates, or something more personal.
 Usually, gift-giving is done by both partners — meaning they both receive and give out a gift.